-The requirement of environmental education and awareness is enshrined in the strategic documents of the Czech Republic: The State Environmental Policy of the Czech Republic 2030 with a view to 2050, the Climate Protection Policy, the Strategy for Adaptation to Climate Change in the Conditions of the Czech Republic, etc. The development of educational programmes takes place at the level of NGOs (Teaching about Climate, https://ucimoklimatu.cz/) or educational institutions, including academic institutions.
+The requirement of environmental education and awareness is enshrined in the strategic documents of the Czech Republic: the The State Environmental Policy of the Czech Republic 2030 with a view to 2050, the Climate Protection Policy, the Strategy for Adaptation to Climate Change in the Conditions of the Czech Republic, etc. The development of educational programmes takes place at the level of NGOs (Teaching about Climate, https://ucimoklimatu.cz/) or educational institutions, including academic institutions.

-Of the legal regulations, one of the foundation laws is the Act No. 123/1998 Coll., on access to information on the environment, which in its Section 13 stipulates in general terms the obligation to support environmental education and awareness at the national and regional level.
+Of the legal regulations, one of the foundation laws is the Act No. 123/1998 Coll., oon access to information on the environment, which in its Section 13 stipulates in general terms the obligation to support environmental education and awareness at the national and regional level.
 At the same time, it makes the Ministry of the Environment responsible for the development of a state-run EVVO program.
+The Ministry of Education, Youth and Sports (MoEYS) is the main sponsor for the field of EVVO within the school system.
+The Ministry of the Environment is the sponsor of the EVVO program for the public, public administration, extracurricular activities for children and youth and the business sector.

 In the field of education, EVVO is listed among the general objectives of pre-school and school education; Act No. 561/2004 Coll., on pre-school, primary, secondary, higher vocational and other education (the Education Act) declares as a goal "learning about the environment and its protection based on the principles of sustainable development and application of this knowledge".
+This is further reflected in the concept of environmental education in schools.